nhhien0417/social-media-app/README.md

 //TODO

-- Discard post in create screen by tabbar
 - Fix keyboard avoiding action bar in device
 - UI None user in each tab friend
 - UnAuthorized after login